lsu-ddem/pathways-site/content/2_Graphics/3_BugSquish/1_Lesson_1/_index.md

 ### Let's Practice!

-Try taking your code from the first practice in this lesson and add all five of the sprites you created into a group.
+Try taking your code from the previous practice in this lesson and add all five of the sprites you created into a group.
 We will work more with groups of sprites in a few lessons, but it is important to know that once you make the sprites, you can group together similar ones.

 ---